premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 - Allows users to take benefit of maximum resources within the cloud.
 - Reduces the chances of a single point of failure.
 - Reduces SQL Azure throttling and I/O bottlenecks.
-- Enables users to have their own database, to access other databases, and to share database.
+- Enables users to have their own database, access other databases, and share database.
-- Benefits users by offering low-cost cloud resources on-demand basis and releasing when done.
+- Benefits users by offering low-cost cloud resources on-demand basis and release when done.

 </blockquote>